 Hitoshi Kokumai - "Users of biometric products, if they are security-conscious, are advised to turn off the biometrics when a password login is offered as a fallback means.
 The password-only authentication is securer.
 They could keep the biometrics with a fallback password activated only where they are happy with "below-password-only" security in return for better convenience."

-The guidelines are available for a public comment period until GitHub repo for editor collaboration and public comment.
+The guidelines are available for a public comment period until .
+NIST is utilizing a GitHub repo for editor collaboration and public comment.
 The full text of the guidelines, and instructions for commenting are available at https://pages.nist.gov/800-63-